Exodus (Uris novel): Reviews and critical commentary

 The book became an international bestseller upon its release in 1958, and the biggest bestseller in the United States since Gone with the Wind in 1936.
 It remained number one on the New York Times bestseller list for nineteen weeks.
-By the time it came out in paperback in 1965, the hardback had already sold more than five million copies and was among the top 10 in the New York Times best sellers list.
-The success of the book initiated sympathy for the newly established State of Israel.
+By the time it came out in paperback in 1965, the hardback had already sold more than five million copies and was in the top 10 of The New York Times Best Seller list.
+The success of the book generated sympathy for the newly established State of Israel.

 Various reasons were cited by reviewers as to why Exodus was so well received.
 Among them was the fact that the book, a historical novel, came out ten years after the widely publicized Exodus Affair, which involved a ship named SS Exodus, from which the book took its title.
-In 1947 the British seized the ship as it was about to cross into the territorial waters of Palestine and deported all its passengers, Jewish refugees trying to immigrate illegally, many of them Holocaust survivors, back to Europe.
+In 1947 the British Royal Navy seized the ship as it was about to cross into the territorial waters of Palestine and deported all its passengers – Jewish refugees trying to immigrate illegally, many of them Holocaust survivors – back to Europe.
 When it came out, Uris's book aroused the public's interest in the fate of that ship and its passengers.

 Others credited the book for being an "antidote to the public silence of American Jews" after Israel became a state ten years earlier.
 "Something fundamental changed among American Jews as a result of the book," writes historian Matthew Silver.
 Jews were now able to reconnect to a "resurrected" Jewish homeland after two thousand years, he said.

 The appeal of Exodus impacted Jews as well as non-Jews.
 Liberal Jews, writes anthropologist Jonathan Boyarin, used the Exodus narrative to connect their sympathy for the new state of Israel with their sympathy for the civil rights struggle of American blacks.
 Black author Julius Lester recalled that after reading the book its effect was "so extraordinary that I wanted to go and fight for Israel, even die, if need be, for Israel."
 He explained: